-Your vocational calling matters, in service to God and neighbor.
-We’ve designed a unique Master of Arts in Theology & Culture degree program that trains leaders, artists, activists, and social entrepreneurs to make meaning and lead change at the intersection of theology and culture.Begin your Application
+Your vocational calling matters in service to God and neighbor.
+We’ve designed three low-residency Master of Arts in Theology & Culture (MATC) programs for artists, activists, and ministry leaders.

 “There is something in this moment in American culture where we are riled up enough to take to the streets but we don't understand enough to have good dialogue.
 People in the MA in Theology & Culture program are invited to think well about what culture actually is and how to understand and engage theologically.”Chelle Stearns, PhD

 Associate Professor of Theology Meet Our Core Faculty